-Unfortunately, there has also been an increase in scam emails, calls and texts relating to this.
+With self employment income support, unfortunately, there has also been an increase in scam emails, calls and texts relating to this.
 If someone gets in touch claiming to be from HMRC, saying that financial help can be claimed or that a tax refund is owed, and asks you to click on a link or to give information such as your name, credit card or bank details, please do not respond – HMRC will never contact you out of the blue to ask for these details.

 The government has introduced the following help for the self-employed: